This page contain affiliate links. Please refer to my Disclosures Page for more details.

 Finally how about this sweet twist on the humble Yorkshire Pudding with these Sweet Autumn Dessert Yorkshires by Kate over at Gluten Free Alchemist

-- 400 ml tin of coconut milk use the highest coconut extract percentage you can find 60%+
+- 400 ml tin coconut milk needs to be 60% or over in coconut extract use the highest coconut extract percentage you can find 60%+

 - 150 g caster sugar